dis-sg/dis-sg.github.io/_posts/2020-07-02-creative-weekly-3.md

 published: false
 ---

 Former UK Prime Minister Harold Wilson famously said “a week is a long time in politics”.
-The stories in this creative weekly are barely 2 weeks old, but seem like they happened ages ago.
+The stories in this creative weekly are barely 2 weeks old but seem like they happened ages ago.

-Media outlets have been diligently pumping out election news that I already have enough stories to write the following creative weekly post.
-Till then, enjoy this recap of what happened in the past 2 weeks.
+Media outlets have been diligently pumping out design-related election news that I already have enough stories for the following creative weekly post.
+Till then, enjoy this recap of what happened these past 2 weeks.

 <h2>Animal Crossing Rallies?</h2>